-That was before Ted and Erin up sticks and moved to San Francisco.
+That was before Tess and Erin up sticks and moved to San Francisco.
 Coincidentally, San Francisco will be the next stop on my trip so here’s hoping I see them there.

 Improve your word power: here’s a timeline of terms used to describe male genitalia throughout history.
 And yes, there is a female equivalent.

 Molly Crabapple talks about her experiences sketching at Guantanamo Bay.